Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 \item It is clear that each condition implies the one below it, so we just need to show that the last condition implies the first.

 For any quasi-admissible map $q : Y' \to Y$, if we write $\Delta' : X' \to X' \times_{Y'} X'$ for the diagonal of the base change $f' : X' \to Y'$ of $f$ along $q$, then we have a commutative diagram

 where the right square and outer rectangle are Cartesian, so the left square is Cartesian.
 By our assumption, since $f'$ is a quasi-admissible base change of $f$, its diagonal $\Delta'$ is $D$-closed.
-Thus \Cref{prp:closed bc} says that $D$ has the right projection formula for $\Delta,\Delta'$, and right-left base change for $\Delta$ against $p \times_q p$.
+Thus \Cref{thm:closed} says that $D$ has the right projection formula and quasi-admissible exchange for for $\Delta$ and $\Delta'$.

-Since $D$ has the right projection formula for the diagonals of $f,f'$, \Cref{prp:duality qadm base change} says that if $f$ is stably $D$-ambidextrous, then so is $f'$, and that the converse holds if $q$ is conservative.
+Since $D$ has the right projection formula for the diagonals of $f$ and $f'$, \Cref{prp:duality qadm base change} says that if $f$ is stably $D$-ambidextrous, then so is $f'$, and that the converse holds if $q^*$ is conservative, and $D(Y')$ is closed monoidal.
 Therefore, the last condition implies that $f$ and all of its quasi-admissible base changes are stably $D$-ambidextrous.
 On the other hand, since $D$ has right-left base change for $\Delta$ against $p \times_q p$, \Cref{prp:duality qadm base change} shows that $D$ has right-left base change for $f$ against $q$, so we are done, since this holds for all quasi-admissible base changes of $f$, and all quasi-admissible maps $q$ to $Y$.

-\item As before, if $f$ is $D$-proper, then $D$ has quasi-admissible exchange for $f$, so since $f$ is tangentially $D$-stable, it is stably $D$-ambidextrous.
+\item If $f$ is $D$-quasi-proper, then $D$ has quasi-admissible exchange for $f$, so if $f$ is tangentially $D$-stable, it is stably $D$-ambidextrous.

 For the converse, consider the diagram \eqref{eqn:diag bc} from the previous point, where this time we do not assume that $q$ is quasi-admissible.
-Since this time we have assumed that the diagonal of \emph{any} base change of $f$ is $D$-closed, we still have that $\Delta'$ is $D$-closed, so by \Cref{prp:closed bc}, we have that $D$ has the right projection formula for $\Delta,\Delta'$, and right base change for $\Delta$ against $p \times_q p$.
+Since this time we have assumed that the diagonal of \emph{any} base change of $f$ is $D$-closed, we still have that $\Delta'$ is $D$-closed, so by \Cref{thm:closed}, we have that $D$ has the right projection formula for $\Delta$ and $\Delta'$, and right base change for $\Delta$ against $p \times_q p$.

 It follows from \Cref{prp:duality base change} that if $f$ is stably $D$-ambidextrous, then $D$ has the right projection formula and right base change for $f$, and $p^* f^\sharp \simeq f^\sharp q^*$.
-The previous point shows that $D$ has quasi-admissible exchange for $f$, and \Cref{rmk:duality and stability give shriek} shows that $f_*$ admits a right adjoint, so that $f$ is $D$-proper, which completes the proof of the converse.
+The previous point shows that $D$ has quasi-admissible exchange for $f$, and \Cref{rmk:duality and stability give shriek} shows that $f_*$ admits a right adjoint, so that $f$ is $D$-quasi-proper, which completes the proof of the converse.

-To get the same statement for all base changes of $f$, note that \Cref{prp:duality base change} actually shows that the base change of $f$ along $q$ is stably $D$-ambidextrous.
+To get the same statement for all base changes of $f$, note that \Cref{prp:duality base change} actually shows that the base change of $f$ along $q$ is also stably $D$-ambidextrous.

 \end{enumerate} \end{proof}